ntnhut/LeetSolve/docs/source/Array/59_Spiral_Matrix_II_int.md

 7. Inside the loop, it fills the current position `(row, col)` in the matrix with the value `a` and increment `a` by 1.

-8. The code uses a `switch` statement based on the current direction `d` to determine the next move:
+8. The code uses a {index}`switch` statement based on the current direction `d` to determine the next move:
    - If `d` is RIGHT, it checks if `col` has reached the `right` boundary.
 If it has, it moves to the next direction (`DOWN`) and update `row` accordingly; otherwise, increment `col`.
    - Similar logic is applied for the `DOWN`, `LEFT`, and `UP` directions, adjusting `row` and `col` accordingly and changing direction when needed.